Czechs mourn "Velvet Revolution" leader Havel

 Havel himself lost some of his personal allure in the later years of his time at the Castle when, portraying himself as a philosopher-president, he struggled to uphold morality in a tumultuous era of economic change and murky business deals.

-(Reporting by Robert Mueller; Writing by Michael Kahn; Editing by Alastair Macdonald and Peter Graff)
+(Reporting by Robert Mueller; Writing by Michael Kahn; Editing by Alastair Macdonald)